Understanding Global Hunger and Food Insecurity

 Key Facts About Global Hunger and Food Insecurity

-Hunger and malnutrition impact pregnant women and children.
-Nafi Sané, a Heifer-trained community facilitator, teaches mothers in her Senegalese village how to make nutrient-dense porridge as a means of addressing high rates of child malnutrition.
-Photo by Sylvain Cherkaoui/Heifer International.
+Hunger and malnutrition especially impact pregnant women and children.
+Nafi Sane, a Heifer-trained community facilitator, teaches mothers in her Senegalese village how to make nutrient-dense porridge as a means of addressing high rates of child malnutrition.
+Photo by Heifer International/Sylvain Cherkaoui.

 The United Nations reports that global hunger, food insecurity and malnutrition are on the rise.

 Hunger results from prolonged food insecurity and can have severe consequences for physical and mental health, particularly for vulnerable populations such as children, pregnant women and the elderly.
-According to the report, as many as 783 million people suffered from hunger in 2022.
+According to the report, between 735 million and 767 million people suffered from hunger in 2023.
+That is an increase of nearly 141 million since 2019.

-As a result of malnutrition, approximately 45 million children below five years of age suffered from wasting, elevating their mortality risk by as much as 12 times.
-In addition, 149 million children below five years old experienced stunted growth and development due to chronic nutritional deficiencies.
+As a result of malnutrition, about 45 million children under age 5 suffered from wasting, increasing their risk of death by as much as 12 times.
+In addition, 148 million children under age 5 experienced stunted growth and development due to chronic nutritional deficiencies.

 “The truth is this is a crisis of global consequences,” said Heifer International President and CEO Surita Sandosham.
 “People in low- and middle-income countries do not have the safety net they need when food or farming supplies are unavailable or unaffordable, and there are devastating downturns that come with that level of vulnerability.
 But this is not happening in isolation.
 The impacts are worldwide and long-lasting, which we see now as we reckon with losing years of progress toward the Sustainable Development Goals.”